Call Now For An Assessment Of Your Needs: (410) 390-3101

 Otherwise, the court must suppress any evidence gathered during the time period when the defendant was denied a right to counsel.
 In many cases, this leads to a judge dismissing the defendant’s case.
 If you have been arrested for a DUI and you are not afforded the right to legal counsel, you need to speak to an attorney as soon as possible about attempting to have your charges dismissed.

-The Police Officer Engaged in an Illegal Stop
+The Police Officer Engaged In An Illegal Stop

 Police officers cannot pull over any driver they choose.
 Instead, they must have a reasonable and articulate basis to believe that the driver is violating a Maryland traffic law or another type of law.
 The prosecution has the burden to prove that they obtained evidence against the suspect lawfully under the U.S. Constitution.
 The Fourth Amendment protects individuals from unreasonable searches and seizures.